akadamson/OpenIPSC/README.hytera.md

 |------------------------------------------------------------------------------------------------------------------------------------------------|
 ```
 ####Destination ID
-Bits At Offset 32, 34, 36, each prepended with 0x00
+Bytes At Offset 32, 34, 36, each prepended with 0x00

 ####Source Radio ID
-Bits At Offset 38, 40, 42, each prepended with 0x00
+Bytes At Offset 38, 40, 42, each prepended with 0x00

 ###Status Service Packets
 Sent every 60 Seconds During idle and active state.
 Unid. repeater datablock starting at offset 24.